-Do the following every time before you raise a Vehicle on your Lift:
+Do the following every time before you raise a vehicle on your Lift:

 - Check the Lift.
 Walk all the way around the Lift, checking for any missing, heavily worn, or damaged parts.
 Do not operate the Lift if you find any issues; instead, take it out of service, then contact your dealer, email support@bendpak.com, or call (800) 253-2363. - Check the area.
 Keep the area around and under the Lift clean and free of obstructions; anything that could cause a problem.
 Do not forget to check above the Lift.
 If you find an obstruction, move it out of the way.
 If you find any other issues, resolve them before using the Lift.
 Do not allow any people or animals within 30 feet of the Lift while it is in motion. - Check the operators.
 Make sure everyone who is going to operate the Lift has been trained in its use, has read the labels on the unit, and has read the manual.
-Only the operator at the Controls should be within 30 feet of the Lift when it is in motion. - Do not allow children to operate the Lift.
+Only the operator at the Controls should be within 30 feet of the Lift when it is in motion.

+Do not allow children to operate the Lift.
 Do not allow anyone under the influence of drugs, alcohol, or medication to operate the Lift.
-Do not allow any unauthorized personnel to operate the Lift. - Check for safety.
+Do not allow any unauthorized personnel to operate the Lift.

+• Check for safety.
 Make sure everyone who is going to be walking near the Lift is aware of its presence and takes appropriate safety measures.
-Only put Vehicles on the Runways. - When raising a vehicle, do not leave it until it is engaged on a Safety Lock.
-When lowering the Lift, do not leave it until it is on the ground. - Check the vehicle.
-Never exceed the Lift's weight rating.
-Do not allow people inside a Vehicle you are going to raise.
-Make sure the Vehicle is not overbalanced on either end or either side.
+Only put vehicles on the Runways.

+When raising a vehicle, do not leave it until it is engaged on a Safety Lock.
+When lowering the Lift, do not leave it until it is on the ground.